President – David Roe

 Website Administrator – Mary Brazier

 Mary and her husband John came to Spain in 2005 and started to take an interest in the local wildlife, after reading the late Brian Conduit’s nature articles in ‘The Jungle Drums’ magazine.
 They met Brian in the hide at El Clot, joined the CBBC, and started to learn more about the local birds.
 In England Mary worked as an Internal Auditor in the Civil Service and later for The Post Office.
 Various roles in the NHS followed, mainly concerned with the provision of information for patients.
-Mary is now ‘early retired’ and enjoys birding on the Costa Blanca and looking after the CBBC website.
+Mary and John have now returned to the UK to live in Northumberland but Mary still looks after the CBBC website and hopes to get over to Spain often to watch the birds there.